FAIRvocabularies/resource-catalogue/README.md

 1. Fork this repository
 1. Change the name of the fork repository to the name of your catalogue
+1. For each resource you want to add to your catalogue:
+    1. make a copy of the template for resource descriptions: [resource_template.yml_](./_data/resource_template.yml_)
-1. For each resource you want to add to your catalogue, copy the [resource_template.yml_](./_data/resource_template.yml_), rename the file with each resource name and make sure that the extension is ```yml```.Then, include the details of your resource or generate these resource descriptions programmatically.
+    1. rename the file with the resource name and change the extension to ```yml```
+    1. Then, modify the file to includ the description of your resource The resources' descriptions must be in the ```./_data``` folder.
+Of course, you can also automate the generation of resource descriptions.